concon2015/Book-Reviews/PowerShell in a Month of Lunches/cheatsheet.md

 The `Set-ExecutionPolicy` command dictates what scripts if any are allowed to run on a system

-* `Set-ExecutionPolicy -Restricted` - Only Microsoft signed scripts can run
+* `Set-ExecutionPolicy -ExecutionPolicy Restricted` - Only Microsoft signed scripts can run
-* `Set-ExecutionPolicy -AllSigned` - Only signed scripts can run
+* `Set-ExecutionPolicy -ExecutionPolicy AllSigned` - Only signed scripts can run
-* `Set-ExecutionPolicy -RemoteSigned` - All local scripts and signed remote scripts can run
+* `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned` - All local scripts and signed remote scripts can run
-* `Set-ExecutionPolicy -Unrestricted` - All scripts can run
+* `Set-ExecutionPolicy -ExecutionPolicy Unrestricted` - All scripts can run
-* `Set-ExecutionPolicy -Bypass` - This execution policy is designed for configurations in which a PowerShell script is built into a larger application or for configurations in which PowerShell is the foundation for a program that has its own security model.
+* `Set-ExecutionPolicy -ExecutionPolicy Bypass` - This execution policy is designed for configurations in which a PowerShell script is built into a larger application or for configurations in which PowerShell is the foundation for a program that has its own security model.

 ### Cmdlet Naming Convention